rohitsangwan01/whatsapp_bot_flutter/README.md

 We can use this library in Flutter as well as Pure dart projects , checkout dart [example](https://github.com/rohitsangwan01/whatsapp_bot_flutter/blob/main/example_dart/main.dart)

-First launch will take some time
+First launch on Desktop apps will take some time

 it will download chromium files locally, using [puppeteer](https://pub.dev/packages/puppeteer) for whatsapp web and scarping data

 ### Macos setup

-Enable outgoing and incoming connections for macos and also disable sandbox mode comment this out in macos/Runner/\*.entitlements:
+Enable outgoing and incoming connections for macos
+If getting sandbox issue , try disabling sandbox mode comment this out in macos/Runner/\*.entitlements:

 ```
 <key>com.apple.security.app-sandbox</key>
 <true/>
 ```

+### Android/IOS setup

+To setup on Android , make sure to checkout `flutter_inappwebview` documentation for [Android](https://inappwebview.dev/docs/intro#setup-android) and [IOS](https://inappwebview.dev/docs/intro#setup-ios) setup
+Android sdk:minSdkVersion cannot be smaller than version 19

-### Android/IOS/Web setup
+### Web setup

-To run on mobile and web platform, we have to run a chrome server somewhere using [puppeteer](https://pub.dev/packages/puppeteer), and get `browserWsEndpoint` from there and pass into the connect method
+To run on web platform, we have to run a chrome server somewhere using [puppeteer](https://pub.dev/packages/puppeteer), and get `browserWsEndpoint` from there and pass into the connect method

 checkout [this](https://github.com/rohitsangwan01/whatsapp_bot_flutter/blob/main/example/puppeteer_server/main.dart) example of running a chrome server using puppeteer